• Home

 Triple Chocolate Layer Cake Oozing with chocolate ganache.

 This Triple Chocolate Cake recipe is so easy to follow!
 The rich cake batter whips up in one bowl with a whisk!
 No mixer needed.
 It's soft and moist while still being decadent and luscious.
+But if a layer cake feels too overwhelming, try my Chocolate Cake with Chocolate Cream Cheese Frosting or my super simple yet decadent Chocolate Ganache Cake!

 For more triple chocolate recipes, try my Brooklyn Blackout Cake, Triple Chocolate Cinnamon Rolls, Triple Chocolate Cheesecake and Triple Chocolate Donuts.